Ann Atwater: Involvement in Durham charrette

-The two antagonists eventually learned to work together and, to everyone’s astonishment, became good friends.
-Moving past race, they began to focus on other issues, such as the academic quality of Durham’s schools.
-Ellis came to realize that Black people were not suppressing poor White people, and that the two groups shared problems.
-Atwater had made Ellis begin to question his way of thinking toward Black people.
-By the end of the charrette, Ellis gave up his leadership in the KKK.
+Over time, the two former antagonists learned to work together and, to everyone’s astonishment, became good friends.
+Moving beyond race, they began to focus on other issues, such as the academic quality of Durham’s schools.
+Ellis came to understand that Black people were not suppressing poor White people and that both groups faced similar challenges.
+Atwater had encouraged Ellis to question his long-held beliefs about Black people.
+By the end of the charrette, Ellis had relinquished his leadership role in the KKK.
+Afterward, Atwater and Ellis continued collaborating to fight poverty and racism for the rest of their lives.

-Atwater and Ellis presented the School Board with a list of recommendations from the charrette, including giving students a larger say on education issues by expanding the board to include two students from each of the major racial groups.
-They also proposed major changes in the school curriculum, such as more instruction on dealing with racial violence, creation of a group to discuss and resolve problems before they escalated, and expansion in choices of textbooks to include African-American authors.
+Together, Atwater and Ellis presented the school board with a list of recommendations from the charrette.
+They proposed giving students a larger voice in educational decisions by expanding the board to include two students from each of the major racial groups.
+They also recommended major changes to the school curriculum, such as increased instruction on handling racial violence, the creation of a group to discuss and resolve problems before they escalated, and the inclusion of textbooks written by African-American authors.

 Personality

-According to C. P. Ellis, Ann Atwater's voice was deep and powerful, and she had the ability to energize her audience.
-She became an effective leader.
-She was not afraid to voice her opinions loudly and proudly.
-She was also not afraid to tell anyone to “go to hell” if she felt like it.
-She concluded that the most effective method of getting people to listen to her was to “holler at them.”
+According to C. P. Ellis, Ann Atwater had a deep, powerful voice and the ability to energize her audience.
+She became an effective leader, unafraid to express her opinions loudly and proudly.
+She was also willing to tell anyone to “go to hell” if she felt it was necessary.
+Ellis noted that her most effective method for getting people to listen was simply to “holler at them.”
 When she called a meeting, she meant business.

-In one meeting with a councilman, Atwater recalls that when he was not taking her seriously as she was trying to make her points, she would hit him on the head, surprising him so much that he would listen to her afterwards.
-Atwater also expressed her opinions at city council meetings, which had only white members.
-Because the white councilmen did not want to listen to a black woman talk, they turned their chairs away from her.
-She turned those chairs back around to force them to face her.
-Her bold actions so surprised the councilmen that they had to listen to her.
-Some people may not have liked that she was demanding and outspoken, but those qualities enabled her to be a successful activist and organizer.
+When they were enemies, it was reported that Atwater once pulled out a pocket knife and threatened to kill Ellis.
+In another instance, during a meeting with a councilman, Atwater recalled that when he ignored her points, she would hit him on the head, surprising him enough that he would pay attention afterward.

+Atwater also expressed her opinions at city council meetings, which were composed entirely of white members.
+When the councilmen turned their chairs away from her to avoid listening, she physically turned the chairs back toward her, forcing them to face her.
+Her bold and assertive actions caught the councilmen off guard, leaving them no choice but to listen.
+While some people may have found her demanding and outspoken, these very qualities made her a successful activist and organizer.

 Later life

-After Atwater co-led the charrette, she continued to work with the poor and middle-class black community in Durham.
-She married Willie Pettiford in 1975, and became a deacon at the Mount Calvary United Church of Christ.
-She and Ellis continued their friendship to the end of their lives.
+After co-leading the charrette, Atwater continued to work with the poor and middle-class Black community in Durham.
+In 1975, She married Willie Pettiford and became a deacon at the Mount Calvary United Church of Christ.
+She and Ellis maintained their friendship until the end of their lives.

 From 2006 until her death, Atwater worked with Jonathan Wilson-Hartgrove at the School for Conversion as a "freedom teacher," mentoring young people and activists in community organizing and fusion politics.
 The school's Ann Atwater Freedom Library continues her work of "making surprising friendships possible".